chrisheuberger/nationbuilder-guide/basics/index.md

 {% endif %}
 {% endraw %}{% endhighlight %}

+#### Step 4: Add Your Custom Tag to the Page

-Then just add or remove tags to a page to control its content.
+Then just add or remove tags to a page in the control panel to govern its content.

+Note: If changes don’t appear, NationBuilder may have just cached the page.
+Try manually [clearing the site’s cache](http://www.refreshyourcache.com/en/home/){:target="_blank"} to see if that solves the problem before debugging your code.

 There, now you know the basics of Liquid and NationBuilder!